nipunkakkar/nipunkakkar/README.md

 My name is Nipun Kakkar, I am a computer graduate from St. Xavier's College with an experience of more than 2.5 years in IT industry.
 I am skilled in Data Science, Machine Learning and Deep Learning.
-This is my personal Github account where I upload intersting projects related to Data Science and Machine Learning.
+This is my personal Github account where I upload interesting projects related to Data Science and Machine Learning.

 **Highlights**